RomanKornev/Focus/README.md

 If it lacks permissions or another error occurs, it will put window names with traceback in error log.

 ### Notebook
-The notebook looks like this:
+The notebook `Focus.ipynb` looks like this:

 ![Sequence](http://i.imgur.com/wXSw99w.png)